List of Crayon Shin-chan characters: Main characters

 A five-year-old boy in kindergarten and a member of Kasukabe Defence Force.
 He is Hiroshi and Misae's son and Himawari's brother and is nicknamed "Shin-chan".
 His favorite things are chocolate biscuits and the characters "Action Kamen" and "Kantum Robot", while he dislikes green bell peppers.
-Like his mother, he is gluttonous, stubborn, forgetful and prone to imagining things, and, like his father, likes to read adult magazines & flirt with young girls, especially if they are dressed in revealing clothing.
-Unlike his parents, he is shameless, outspoken and often insensitive towards others and obsessed with humor related to the buttocks, which makes them uncomfortable.
+Like his mother, he is gluttonous, stubborn, forgetful and prone to imagining things, and, like his father, likes to read adult magazines and flirt with young girls, especially if they are dressed in revealing clothing.
+Unlike his parents, he is shameless, outspoken and often insensitive towards others and infatuated with humor related to the buttocks, which makes them uncomfortable.
 Due to his age, he cannot read, write, or speak properly, so he often misreads and mispronounces words.
 He often indulges in age-inappropriate jokes, mostly scatological jokes and pulling down his pants to reveal his buttocks and/or genitals and dancing in the process.
 He also loves to indulge in drag.
-Despite his crude nature & destructive behaviour, he genuinely loves his family and shows instances of selfless kindness and maturity beyond his years, such as saving a frog from a truck despite it ruining his last set of clean clothes and giving Masao his change despite knowing that Misae will scold him later.
+Despite his crude nature and destructive behavior, he genuinely loves his family and shows instances of selfless kindness and maturity beyond his years, such as saving a frog from a truck despite it ruining his last set of clean clothes and giving Masao his change despite knowing that Misae will scold him later.
 He is known as Shin-chan Nohara in the Vitello, Phuuz, and Indian dubs, and Shin Nohara in the Funimation dub.
 Julian Ryall of the South China Morning Post referred to him as the "Japanese Bart Simpson".